 If you love sunflowers but lack the gardening space to grow the mammoth blooms, you might be wondering if you can grow sunflowers in containers.
-Potted sunflowers may seem an unlikely endeavor; however, some of the smaller dwarf varieties do very well as container grown sunflowers, and even the giant cultivars can be grown as container plants.
-Growing sunflowers in a pot or planter does require some special care, however.
+Potted sunflowers may seem an unlikely endeavor, however, some of the smaller dwarf varieties do very well as container grown sunflowers, and even the giant cultivars can be grown as container plants.
+Growing sunflowers in a pot or planter does require some special care though.
 This article aims to help with that.

 Can You Grow Sunflowers in Containers?

 As mentioned, dwarf varieties, those under 4 feet (1 m.) in height, lend themselves very well as container grown sunflowers.
-If you want to grow the really impressive 10 footers, which is still doable, a larger container will be required.
+If you want to grow the really impressive 10 footers (3 m.), which is still doable, a larger container will be required.

 About Potted Sunflowers

 The size of the sunflower will dictate the size of the pot.
 Smaller varieties will do well grown as sunflowers in planters.
-Cultivars that grow to 2 feet (½ meter) or less should be planted in a 10- to 12-inch (25-30 cm.) diameter planter while those that grow 4 feet (1 m.) or taller require a larger 3- to 5-gallon (11-19 liter) or even larger pot.
+Cultivars that grow to 2 feet (61 cm.) or less should be planted in a 10 to 12 inch (25-31 cm.) diameter planter while those that grow 4 feet (1 m.) or taller require a larger 3 to 5 gallon (11-19 L.) or even larger pot.

 How to Grow Sunflowers in a Pot